• Skip to primary navigation

 How to Make Keychain Card Holders

-If you are looking to make a fancier pouch for your teacher, this color block zipper pouch is perfect for all those pens and pencils teachers need.
+If you want to make a fancier pouch for your teacher, this color block zipper pouch is perfect for all those pens and pencils teachers need.

 pink keychain card pouch on brown calendar on white tabletop